NanoComp/meep/doc/docs/Python_Tutorials/Gyrotropic_Media.md

 ### Faraday Rotation

 Consider a uniform gyroelectric medium with bias vector $\mathbf{b} = b \hat{z}$.
-In the frequency domain, the *x* and *y* components of the dielectric function have the form
+In the frequency domain, the *x* and *y* components of the dielectric tensor have the form

 $$\epsilon = \begin{bmatrix}\epsilon_\perp & -i\eta \\ i\eta & \epsilon_\perp \end{bmatrix}$$

-The skew-symmetric off-diagonal components in ε give rise to [Faraday rotation](https://en.wikipedia.org/wiki/Faraday_effect): when a plane wave linearly polarized along *x* is launched along the gyrotropy axis *z*, the polarization vector will precess around the gyrotropy axis as the wave propagates.
+The skew-symmetric off-diagonal components give rise to [Faraday rotation](https://en.wikipedia.org/wiki/Faraday_effect): when a plane wave linearly polarized along *x* is launched along the gyrotropy axis *z*, the polarization vector will precess around the gyrotropy axis as the wave propagates.
 This is the principle behind [Faraday rotators](https://en.wikipedia.org/wiki/Faraday_rotator), devices that act as one-way valves for light.

 A plane wave undergoing Faraday rotation can be described by the complex ansatz